 Safety regulations & landlord responsibilities

 Compliance with all regulations is mandatory.
 You are required to provide valid EPCs, annual gas safety certificates, periodic EICRs for electrical safety, working smoke alarms and CO detectors.
-Furnishings also need to meet fire-safety rules.
+Furnishings also need to meet fire safety rules.
 Maintain electrical appliances and respond promptly to repairs to avoid fines.
+For such issues, London property managers experienced in working with Indian landlords are valuable.

 Tenant referencing/background checks